2011JavaReact/AdeptusAdministratumFrontend/readme.md

 - [x] Utilize at least 4 routes from API (not including authentication).

-Result: 9+ routes utilized including: GET POST /planets, GET DELETE /planets/:id, /planets/:id/edit, /planets/new, /garrisons, /garrisons/:id, /garrisons/:id/edit, /garrisons/new, /empire (search for inhabitants).
+Result: 9+ routes utilized including: /planets, /planets/:id, /planets/:id/edit, /planets/new, /garrisons, /garrisons/:id, /garrisons/:id/edit, /garrisons/new, /empire (search for inhabitants).

 - [x] Successfully query and perform transactions to the DB.